stefanselig/BeeDiary/README.md

 # BeefinderDiplomaThesis
-By Stefan Selig and Valentin Hengstschläger
+By Stefan Selig and Valentin Hengstschläger dsfasdf